blopezbernardo/CarND-LaneLines-P1/writeup_Blanca_Lopez_P1.md

 ---

-### Reflection
+## Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I appllied a gaussian smoothing function with kernel 5.

 Afterwards I applied the canny edges with thresholds 50 an 150.

-Then I defined the region of interest of a trapezoid.
+Next I defined the region of interest of a trapezoid with vertex .

 After that I applied the hough function wiht the same parametres from the lessons.
 The last step is to combine the the lines obtained in the original image.

 Theses are the segments identified: